8 CRMs Leveraging AI in 2025

 Pricing: Plans from $14/user/month Learn More: pipedrive.com

-8. Freshworks - Customer Service Intelligence
+8. Freshsales - Customer Service Intelligence

 Best for: Organizations prioritizing customer service and multi-channel support